Intermediate Hebrew (Postgraduate)

 The course provides a continuation of the intensive modern Hebrew course, designed for students with at least one year of immersion in Hebrew language.
 The course covers the future tense and some passive forms of the verb, as well as many nominal structures and forms.
 It also aims to enrich the vocabulary and includes selections of Hebrew poetry and unedited prose and newspapers articles on a variety of topics.
 Communicative practice is established through learning language around dialogues and short oral presentations dealing with a range of situations.

 The course provides students with an intermediate knowledge of Hebrew and practice of using Hebrew in a variety of everyday situations.
 It allows students to interact with Hebrew speakers in Hebrew and to use original Hebrew language sources within the level covered in the course.
 This provides students with a basis to approach research topics relating to modern Hebrew language, and its revival.

-Method of assessmentOne three-hour written examination taken in May/June (50%); one essay of 3,000 words to be submitted on Friday, week 1, term 3 (30%); one 15 minute oral examination (15%); regular coursework in the form of weekly short tests (5%).
+Method of assessmentOne three-hour written examination taken in May/June (50%); a 3,000 word (or equivalent) translation to be submitted on day 1, term 3 (30%); one 15 minute oral examination (15%); regular coursework in the form of weekly short tests (5%).

 The course will be based on

 - Chayat Shlomit, Israeli, Sara and Kobliner, Hilla, Hebrew From Scratch, Akademon, 2000.
 Part 2

 - additional materials which will be made available throughout the course.